RoseyW/lazycss/readme.md

 If you have any suggestions or comments please leave them in the comments section below.

-### 0.2.1 Update Infomation
+### 0.2.2 Update Infomation

-1. Calculate font size
-1. repair bug: This bug causes reactive data to not work properly
+1. reactive lastest implement method. [detail](https://roseyw.github.io/lazycss-docs/essentials/compatibility-explorer.html)

 ### Contact